Scoop: Coming Up on a Rebroadcast of THE GOLDBERGS on ABC - Wednesday, September 16, 2020

 "The Goldbergs" stars Wendi McLendon-Covey as Beverly Goldberg, Patton Oswalt as adult Adam Goldberg, Sean Giambrone as Adam Goldberg, Troy Gentile as Barry Goldberg, Hayley Orrantia as Erica Goldberg, Sam Lerner as Geoff Schwartz, with George Segal as Pops Solomon and Jeff Garlin as Murray Goldberg.

-Guest starring is Sadie Stanley as Brea Bee, Mindy Sterling as Linda Schwartz, Ken Lerner as Lou Schwartz, Sean Marquette as Johnny Atkins, Dan Bakkedahl as Mr. Woodburn, Stephen Tobolowsky as Principal Ball, Kenny Ridwan as Dave Kim, Alex Jennings as Carla, Aguie Isaacs as Matt Schernecke, Theo Barnes as Brian Walls, Zayne Emory as J. C. Spink, Sarah Kaufmann as Sydney, Jason Kravits as Dr. Mittleman, Gabrielle Martinez as Colleen, Lisa Yamada as Jordyn, Sydney Bell as Broken Arm Girl and Liana Ramirez as Cheerleader.
+Guest starring is David Koechner as Bill Lewis, Leslie Grossman as Jane Bales, Kelli Berglund as Ren, Sean Marquette as Johnny Atkins, Jessica St. Clair as Dolores, Jeremiah Miller as Joe Garber and John Oates as John.

-"Pretty in Pink" was written by Alex Barnow and Chris Bishop, and directed by Ryan Krayser.
+"Oates & Oates" was written by Alex Barnow and Chris Bishop, and directed by Lew Schneider.

 Adam F. Goldberg, Doug Robinson, Alex Barnow, Chris Bishop and Annette Davis are executive producers.
 "The Goldbergs" is produced by Happy Madison, Doug Robinson Productions and Adam F. Goldberg Productions, in association with Sony Pictures Television.